resoai/TileBoard/TILE_EXAMPLES.md

 ```

 #### TEXT_LIST
-This is a custom tile which can be used for displaying valued from different sensors in a list.<br>
+This is a custom tile which can be used for displaying values from different sensors in a list.<br>
 ![TEXT_LIST](images/tile-screenshots/TEXT_LIST.png)
 ```js
 {